rcgray/free-genai-bootcamp-2025/visual-novel/docs/features/LLM-Proxy-Server.md

 2. **JSON Extraction Challenges**: Many LLM providers, especially local models, may include non-JSON content in their responses, such as thinking tags, explanatory text, or markdown formatting.
 Our proxy now includes robust JSON extraction capabilities to handle these cases.

+3. **Elegant Response Format Handling**: We found that leveraging the existing OpenAI `response_format` field provides an elegant solution for controlling JSON extraction behavior.
+This lets us maintain compatibility with the OpenAI API specification while adding value for clients using any LLM provider.

-3. **Error Handling Complexity**: The range of potential errors from LLM providers is broader than initially anticipated, requiring more sophisticated error handling and categorization.
+4. **Error Handling Complexity**: The range of potential errors from LLM providers is broader than initially anticipated, requiring more sophisticated error handling and categorization.

-4. **Configuration Flexibility**: The need for configuration flexibility became apparent when supporting different LLM providers, leading to additional environment variables like `LLM_ENDPOINT_PATH` and `REQUEST_TIMEOUT_MS`.
+5. **Configuration Flexibility**: The need for configuration flexibility became apparent when supporting different LLM providers, leading to additional environment variables like `LLM_ENDPOINT_PATH` and `REQUEST_TIMEOUT_MS`.

-5. **Debugging Importance**: Detailed logging has proven essential for troubleshooting issues with LLM integrations, leading to the addition of a `DEBUG_MODE` option.
+6. **Debugging Importance**: Detailed logging has proven essential for troubleshooting issues with LLM integrations, leading to the addition of a `DEBUG_MODE` option.

+7. **Client-side Robustness**: While the proxy can ensure valid JSON is extracted from LLM responses, client-side code should still be designed to handle imperfect responses gracefully, particularly for optional fields that might be missing or incomplete.

 ## Conclusion